 I feel bad asking questions I already know the answer to, like, “So, you went to court without an attorney?”
 If this person had an attorney, their license probably wouldn’t have been suspended.
 But, that’s a story for another day.

 The new law, found in Florida Statute 322.055, reduces the driver’s license suspension for drug convictions to six (6) months.
 That’s good news.

 But there’s one wrinkle.

-Under the old law, if I represented someone on, say, a serious felony drug offense and the license suspension was unavoidable, one of the tricks of the trade was to get the judge to–immediately–order a Business Purposes Only License (BPO).
+Under the old law, if I represented someone and this drug conviction license suspension was unavoidable, one of the tricks of the trade was to get the judge to–immediately–order a Business Purposes Only License (BPO).
 We won’t dig too deep into BPO’s here, but they permit a citizen to keep driving to work, school, church, the doctor.
 It’s a great deal.

 The old law permitted BPO’s by stating that “the court may, in its sound discretion, direct the department to issue a license for driving privilege restricted to business or employment purposes only.” [emphasis added]